tripinpurple/new-station-who-this/README.md

 # new station, who this?

 ### Description
-	The purpose of this repo is to contain all of the packages and casks that are necessary for me to work.
-Yes spotify is necessary :D
+	This script makes it easy to setup a new work-station It has all of the necessary packages and casks for work Yes spotify is necessary :3
 ### Lists

 You can clone and edit the lists for yourself or fork the project so it suites your needs.